 Those two comb-like sections also provide input voltage spike protection.
 See Zilog's patent US4605980 that explains that aspect of the design.

 Let's trace and follow the input wire marked as "D (in)" into the logic.
 We find it ends as a gate of a transistor that inverts the signal.
-This not only isolates it electrically from affecting the output, but also improves the input signal quality by normalizing (amplifying) it.
+This not only isolates it electrically from affecting the output but also improves the input signal quality by normalizing (amplifying) it.

-Schematic created from the image shows more clearly how the input data bit gets inverted and also pulled up which makes it "1" when not explicitly being driven to "0" by the input signal.
+The schematic created from the image shows more clearly how the input data bit gets inverted and also pulled up which makes it "1" when not explicitly being driven to "0" by the input signal.